pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-pandoc-word.md

 ### Special Pandoc formatting

 Pandoc includes a number of formatting tricks that you might find useful.
-One of the most useful is fenced div syntax, which uses groups of colon characters.
+One of the most useful is fenced div syntax, which uses groups of colons.

 You can use fenced div syntax to create columns using nested divs without writing `<div>` tags in HTML.
 Take a look at this example: